krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You want to implement a lifecycle rule that changes your storage type from standard to nearline after a specific date.
+Q. You want to implement a lifecycle rule that changes your storage type from standard to nearline after a specific date.
 What conditions should you use?
 (Pick two).
 ```
 ```
 MatchesStorageClass